awsdocs/amazon-api-gateway-developer-guide/doc_source/getting-started-aws-proxy.md

 Before you begin this walkthrough, do the following:

-1. Complete the steps in [Prerequisites: Get ready to build an API in API Gateway](setting-up.md)\.
+1. Complete the steps in [Prerequisites for getting started with API Gateway](setting-up.md)\.

 1. Ensure that the IAM user has access to create policies and roles in IAM\.
 You need to create an IAM policy and role in this walkthrough\.